qluana7/CommandExecutor/README.md

 # CommandExecutor

 ### Feature
-- Executor register all method that inherit ICommandModule.
+- Executor register all method that inherit CommandModule.
 - Can execute commands with only string.
 - String will automatically change to parameter type.
 - Provides set arguments count for array.